BojanJurca/Lightweight-Standard-Template-Library-STL-for-Arduino/README.md

 ### maps

-Maps of key-value pairs are internally implemented as balanced binary search trees, for good performance.
-They have an extra flag to keep and report the information about errors that occured during map operations.
-Maps reside either on the heap or in PSRAM (if it is available).
+Key-value pairs are organized using internally balanced binary search trees to ensure efficient lookup and insertion.
+Maps report operation errors via dedicated flags and may reside on the heap or in PSRAM.
+This design provides solid performance while ensuring runtime integrity.

 ```C++